• Menu

 George Moody was named president of the Ocean City Improvement Company in 1921.
 According to the Flagler County Historical Society, the company’s charter called for it to “develop Ocean City Beach by building streets and sidewalks, cottage and other dwellings (and) hotel; to install light and water plants, construct parks, causeways, lakes and other things for the beautification of one of the finest townsites along the east coast of Florida.”

-When Ocean City became Flagler Beach in 1925, Moody was elected mayor of the city.
 He was also a member of the first Flagler County Commission, having been appointed to the post in 1917 by Governor Sidney J. Catts, and held that office until 1921.
-He would serve four additional terms on the County Commission up until 1943.
-George Moody died on Oct.
+He would serve four additional terms on the County Commission until 1943.
+He was active as chairman of the East Florida Mosquito Control District and as chairman of the Flagler County Democratic Executive Committee at the time of his death.
+Moody died on Oct.
 23, 1967, and is buried in Espanola Cemetery in Espanola, Florida.

 Bullet